catseye/Chrysoberyl/article/Tools.md

 Note that the precise distinctions between a Tool, a Platform, and a Library are debatable, and entries may be categorized somewhat arbitrarily.

+Tools for Retrocomputing platforms might be found in the Retrocomputing article instead.

 ### Console::Virtual

 *   summary: Package for simulating a virtual console